Publications

 XLII (2008).
 Architecture and Artifacts of the

 Pennsylvania Germans: Constructing Identity in Early America.
+Cynthia

-Cynthia G. Falk.
+G. Falk. ---The

----The author explores the relationship between ethnicity
+author explores the relationship between ethnicity and the buildings,

-early Pennsylvania German immigrants and descendants.
-Such “material
+German immigrants and descendants.
+Such �material culture� has been the

-overemphasis on Pennsylvania Germans’ assimilation to an English way of
+Pennsylvania Germans� assimilation to an English way of life.
+Rather,

-Pennsylvania Germans defined their own identities.
+Germans defined their own identities.

-256
+256 pages, 103

-pages, 103 illustrations, ISBN 978-0-271-03338-9
+illustrations, ISBN 978-0-271-03338-9

-Hardback $45.00 (Members
+Hardback $45.00

-$36)
+(Members $36)

 |

-XLIII (2009).
-Heart Language; Elsie Singmaster & Her
+Language; Elsie Singmaster & Her Pennsylvania German Writings.

-Pennsylvania German Writings.
 By Susan Colestock Hill.

----In the footsteps of writers like Harriet
+---In the footsteps of writers like

-Beecher Stowe and Sarah Orne Jewett, the Pennsylvania German
+Harriet Beecher Stowe and Sarah Orne Jewett, the Pennsylvania German

-writings of Elsie Singmaster emerged to great popularity and
+writings of Elsie Singmaster emerged to great popularity and acclaim

-Pennsylvania German tradition, Elsie Singmaster wrote
+German tradition, Elsie Singmaster wrote extensively over the first

-Through her intimate knowledge of the community, Singmaster
+half of the twentieth century.
+Through her intimate knowledge of the

-Pennsylvania Germans embodied the best of the nation's ideals,
+that the Pennsylvania Germans embodied the best of the nation's ideals,

 and she crafted her characters and stories to participate in the

-national dialogue about immigration, development, and the
+national dialogue about immigration, development, and the definition of

-definition of a hard-working, middle-class sensibility grounded
+a hard-working, middle-class sensibility grounded in Old World

-in Old World traditions.
-While Singmaster's work fell out of
+traditions.
+While Singmaster's work fell out of site as the century

-site as the century wore on, her writings remain a significant
+wore on, her writings remain a significant contribution to the study of

-and culture and also the literature of the last century.
-This
+both Pennsylvania German history and culture and also the literature of

-volume restores to print sixteen of Singmaster's short stories,
+the last century.
+This volume restores to print sixteen of Singmaster's

-American development.
+of American development.

-Susan Colestock Hill is a graduate of the Lutheran
+Susan Colestock Hill is a graduate of the

-Theological Seminary in Gettysburg, Pennsylvania.
+Lutheran Theological Seminary in Gettysburg, Pennsylvania.

 Cloth $40.00 (Members $32.00)